fusion-energy/neutronics-workshop/tasks/task_8/README.md

 The main advantage of random sampling is that it is an 'unbiased' sampling technique, meaning simulations are performed across the entire parameter space at the same rate.
 This means that all simulations contribute to the overall data trend and additional simulations can be easily performed to increase accuracy.

-However, random sampling is an inefficient sampling technique.
-As you can see, some points on the graph are very close together, meaning some simulations performed had very similar input parameters.
-This is inefficient because some simulations, therefore, provide little additional information about the overall trend, meaning the same results could have been obtained from a smaller number of simulations.
+However, random sampling is an inefficient sampling technique as it leads to point clusters and voids across the parameter space.
+Some simulations are performed with very similar input parameters,but some areas of parameter space are sparsely sampled.
+This is inefficient because some simulations provide little additional information about the overall trend and their computational time would be better spent sampling sparsely-sampled areas.

 Overall, random sampling is a simple technique for performing unbiased simulations over a parameter space, however, its poor spatial distribution of sample points makes it a highly inefficient technique.

 # Grid Sampling

 Another sampling technique is 'grid sampling', where samples are taken at regular grid intervals across the parameter space, as shown below.
 This is an example of 'biased sampling' as the samples are performed in order according to the grid.
+An example of this is shown below.

 <p align="center"><img src="images/grid_sampling.gif" height="250"></p>